Mikejo5000/vsts-docs-pr/docs/pipelines/new-user-pipelines.md

 ---
-title: Azure DevOps Pipelines New User Guide | Microsoft Docs
+title: Azure DevOps Pipelines New User Guide
 description: Learn the basics about Azure DevOps Pipelines and how to use it to automatically build and release code. ms.prod: devops ms.technology: devops-cicd